victorlga/dow25-sharpe-montecarlo/README.md

 - Limited parallelism in the algorithm's pipeline
 - Increasing overhead of thread management
 - Resource contention as core count increases

-**Key Takeaway**: The optimal parallel implementation balances computational work with communication overhead.
-For this portfolio optimization task, 5 cores represent the sweet spot of performance and efficiency.

 ## AI Usage Disclosure